Jansen replaces Pretorius in SA's T20 World Cup Squad | Sports-Games

 - South Africa

-Left-arm quick Marco Jansen has been included in South Africa's 15-member squad for the upcoming T20 World Cup in Australia, the country's cricket board announced on Wednesday.
+Left-arm quick Marco Jansen has replaced the injured Dwaine Pretorius in South Africa's 15-member squad for the upcoming T20 World Cup in Australia, the country's cricket board announced on Wednesday.

 South Africa will begin their campaign in the T20 showpiece against a qualifying team on October 24 in Australia.